 (3) development and implementation of a cooperative collection development plan;

-(4) planning of professional staff development and other continuing education activities;
+(4) planning of professional staff learning and other continuing education activities;

 (5) ongoing communications with the communications coordinators, with the school library system council, and with other school or community personnel or agencies;

 (6) development of a specialized collection of selection and verification tools for use by system members;